nitin-k6/nitinchatgpt/README.md

 8. cd frontend --> This will jump to our frontend directory
 9. npm install --> This will install all our important dependencies and packages required in frontend to run application.
 10. npm start --> This will start frontend of our application.
 It automatically redirects us to the browser

+Main Problem I faced while building the website and how I have tackled

+The main problem I have faced was fetching chatgpt api key as it is paid feature so I was not able to fetch result using that.
+I have read the documentation and got to knnow that this feature was no longer free.
+So I had to use Google Gemini key to fetch the result and had to change the code accordingly.
+It is working good.
+And this flexibility also allow that whenever I want to change the api key I can do it.